 Pick up a pie or some bread from Working Dog Bakery, enjoy a fantastic breakfast or brunch at Kitchenboys, grab a coffee at the Valiant Coffee truck, and stop in at the Cobargo Hotel for a drink or a pub meal.

 The Cobargo Farm has extensive and exquisite gardens including a large orchard, orchids, natives and roses as well as a spectacular sub-tropical area.
 The market garden has an impressive array of vegetables that you can purchase on a tour of the farm, and you’ll meet some of the farm animals as you stroll around.

-You’ll find convenient places to stay in and around Cobargo.
-From Sydney, the drive along the spectacular NSW South Coast to Cobargo is 5h 30min.
-The drive from Canberra is three hours.
+From Sydney, the drive to Cobargo takes about 5.5 hours, while the drive from Canberra is three hours.
 You can fly from Sydney or Melbourne to Merimbula Airport, which is less than an hour from Cobargo.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.